GooseterV/Blooket/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Something went wrong when you tried to run a script, report it here.
-title: 'Bug '
+title: Bug Report
 labels: bug
-assignees: ''
+assignees: GooseterV

 ---